 The list of revisions is a summary of major points of revision or addition for earlier versions.
 It does not cover all revised items.
 For details on the revised points, see the actual locations in the manual.
-The mark "<R>" in the text indicates the major revisions to this version.
-You can easily find these revisions by copying "<R>" and entering it in the search-string box for the PDF file.

 Literature Literature may be preliminary versions.
 Note, however, that the following descriptions do not indicate "Preliminary".
 Some documents on cores were created when they were planned or still under development.
 So, they may be directed to specific customers.
-Last four digits of document number (described as \\\\) indicate version information of each document.
+Last four digits of document number indicate version information of each document.
 Please download the latest document from our web site and refer to it.

-Document Name Document Number R-IN32M4-CL2 User's Manual R18UZ0033EJ R-IN32M4-CL2 User's Manual: Peripheral Modules R18UZ0035EJ R-IN32M4-CL2 User's Manual: Gigabit Ethernet PHY Edition (This manual) R18UZ0043EJ R-IN32M4-CL2 User's Manual: Board Design R18UZ0046EJ R-IN32M4-CL2 Programming Manual: Driver R18UZ0038EJ R-IN32M4-CL2 Programming Manual: OS R18UZ0040EJ
+Document Name Document Num R-IN32M4-CL3 User's Manual: Hardware edition R18UZ0073EJ0100 R-IN32M4-CL3 User's Manual: Gigabit Ethernet PHY edition (This manual) R18UZ0075EJ0100 R-IN32M4-CL3 User's Manual: Board Design edition R18UZ0074EJ010 R-IN32M4-CL3 User's Manual: CC-Link IE TSN edition R18UZ0070EJ R-IN32M4-CL3 User's Manual: CC-Link IE Field edition R18UZ0071EJ0 R-IN32M4-CL3 Programming Manual: Driver R18UZ0076EJ0 R-IN32M4-CL3 Programming Manual: OS R18UZ0072EJ01

-Documents related to R-IN32M4-CL2
+Documents related to R-IN32M4-CL3